gchq/gaffer-doc/docs/user-guide/query/gremlin/gremlin.md

 ## Gremlin in Gaffer

-Gremlin was added to Gaffer as a new graph query language in release 2.1.
+Gremlin was added to Gaffer as a new graph query language in version 2.1.
 There is a small demo on the [gaffer-docker repo](https://github.com/gchq/gaffer-docker/tree/develop/docker/gremlin-gaffer) using the "TinkerPop Modern" [demo graph](https://tinkerpop.apache.org/docs/current/images/tinkerpop-modern.png).

 ## Basic Queries